 An appeal to the Appeals Committee can only be made concerning the issue and dispute resolution process and not the outcome or the decision made.
 The Appeals Committee cannot change the decision of the Competitions Committee Management Team (CCMT) or the Ethics Committee.
-It can only decide whether or not all the steps in their stated process were followed and with an adequate and proportionate amount of rigour given the constraints of the event period.
+It can only decide whether or not all the steps in their stated process were followed given the constraints of the event period.
 If the Appeals Committee determines that the process was not followed adequately, then the only outcome they can mandate is that the dispute returns to Competitions Committee Management Team or the Ethics Committee for them to re-visit any steps that are considered to be incomplete.